Hannah Goldy: Ultimate Fighting Championship

 Goldy made her UFC debut at flyweight against Miranda Granger on August 3, 2019 at UFC on ESPN: Covington vs. Lawler.
 She lost the fight via unanimous decision.

 Goldy was scheduled to face Loma Lookboonmee on February 23, 2020 at UFC Fight Night 168.
 However, Goldy pulled out due to a shoulder injury.

 Goldy was scheduled to face Jessica Penne to take place on March 27, 2021 at UFC 260.
 However, Goldy pulled out of the fight on March 24, due to testing positive for COVID-19, and the bout was scrapped.
 The pairing was rescheduled to UFC on ESPN 22 on April 17, 2021.
 A week before the bout, Goldy pulled out of the event, and she was replaced by LFA Women's Strawweight champion Lupita Godinez.

 Goldy faced Diana Belbiţă at UFC on ESPN: Sandhagen vs. Dillashaw on July 24, 2021.
 She lost the fight via unanimous decision.

 Goldy, as a replacement for Cory McKenna, faced Emily Whitmire at UFC Fight Night: Smith vs. Spann on September 18, 2021.
 She won the fight via an armbar in round one.

 Goldy was scheduled to face Jinh Yu Frey on February 26, 2022 at UFC Fight Night 202.
 On February 23, Goldy withdrew from the bout due to illness and the bout was cancelled.

 Goldy faced Molly McCann on July 23, 2022, at UFC Fight Night 208.
 She lost the bout via TKO in the first round.

+Goldy faced Mizuki Inoue on September 23, 2023, at UFC Fight Night 228 She lost the fight via unanimous decision.

+On October 11, 2023 it was announced that Goldy was no longer on the UFC roster.

+Post UFC

+Goldy faced Tayde Garcia at XFC 50 on April 12, 2024 and won the bout by an armbar submission at the end of the second round.

+Professional grappling career

+Goldy competed in a superfight at Medusa 4 on March 25, 2023, where she was submitted by Madelynne Wade in EBI overtime.

+Goldy competed against Amanda Mazza at UFC Fight Pass Invitational 5 on December 10, 2023.
+She won the match by submission with an armbar.

 Personal life

-Goldy has a son, Odin (born 2017) with fellow mixed martial artist Alex Nicholson.
+Goldy has a son with fellow mixed martial artist Alex Nicholson.